-When it comes to modern-day selling, I speak to sales professionals every day who say they want to be peak performers.
-Top of the dashboard, heading to Hawaii after crushing their quota.
+When it comes to modern-day selling, I speak to sales professionals every day who say they want to be peak performers; top of the dashboard, heading to Hawaii after crushing their quota.
 Unfortunately, I know many of them won’t be.
-Not because they don’t have the desire.
-But because most of them simply won’t be fully committed to the journey of doing the things that will set them apart.
-And the math is on my side.
+They simply aren’t committed to the journey of doing the things that will set them apart.

 After all, top performers (even farther down the ladder than Phelps) in any discipline represent a small fraction of their population…even in day-to-day life.
 For example, when it comes to our physical and emotional well-being, most of us don’t exercise enough, get enough sleep, eat the right foods, or spend enough time offline with our families.
 The ironic thing is, most of us know what it takes to reach the top of our game.
-But the inertia and status-quo bias with which we travel through life simply prevents us from taking the actions necessary to achieve peak performance.
+But the inertia and status-quo bias with which we travel through life simply prevent us from taking the actions necessary to achieve peak performance.
 In their 2000 book by the same name, renowned Stanford professors Jeff Pfeffer and Bob Sutton referred to this as the Knowing-Doing Gap.

 But never fear!
 While achieving peak performance in the modern sales world, like any discipline, requires a sustained regiment of the right behaviors, here are three simple things you can do (that most don’t) to give you an edge.